Herbavoss/nxt/README.txt

 The default Nxt client does not store any wallet-type file on disk.
 Unlike bitcoin, your password is the only thing you need to get access to your account, and is the only piece of data you need to backup or remember.
-This also means that anybody can get access to your account with only you password - so make sure it is long and random.
+This also means that anybody can get access to your account with only your password - so make sure it is long and random.
 A weak password will result in your funds being stolen immediately.